Chart Color Schemes

 Brighton East has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

-Local infrastructure changes significantly influence an area's performance.
-AreaSearch has identified 49 projects likely impacting the area.
+Changes in local infrastructure significantly affect an area's performance.
+AreaSearch has identified 49 projects that could impact this region.
 Notable ones include Ormond Station Development (Ormond Place), Bayside Gallery Building Works, Milli Brighton East, and Bluff Road Hampton East Housing Development.
-The following list details those most relevant.
+The following list details those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.